BNPI-DHTE/server-backup/readme.md

 - configuration via json
 - can work with multiple configurations
-- filter files by extensions
+- filter files by filter string
 - gzip, bzip2 or lzma output
 - logging to file